 Recently opened is MingHin Cuisine at 2168 S. Archer in Chinatown Square.
 The dim sum is good and the design is warm and contemporary, making it one of the the nicest restaurants in the area.

-After a friend suggested it, I just tried Cai Fine Dining and Banquet for dim sum at 2100 S. Archer.
+After a friend suggested it, I just tried Cai Fine Dining and Banquet for dim sum at 2100 S. Archer in Chinatown Square.
 I enjoyed the food and the atmosphere.
 I always enjoy sharing the dumplings with friends, which allows me to try more dishes!

-My latest find is Dolo Restaurant at 2224 S. Archer.
-It just received the award for one of the best new restaurants 2015 by Esquire Magazine.
+One of my recent finds is Dolo Restaurant and Bar at 2222 S. Archer.
+It received the award for one of the best new restaurants 2015 by Esquire Magazine.
 I loved the contemporary decor (despite too many televisions) and enjoyed very good dim sum with a friend.
 The dumplings were excellent as was the pumpkin congee.